georgekj98/Password-vault/README.md

 ## Password vault
-### A password vault implemented in python.
-GUI created using Tkinter and database using sqlite
+#### A password vault implemented in python.
+GUI created using Tkinter and database using SQLite